 Department of Biology

 The main research focuses in my laboratory are changing microbiomes and antibiotic resistance and discovery.
 I started out by investigating the changes in a single species of bacteria, mostly human pathogens caused by antibiotics.
 When I moved to investigate the influence of antibiotic use in agriculture on the development and selection of resistance, I realized that looking at single species would no longer be sufficient.
 This is where my interest in microbiomes started.
 I could investigate if the use of antibiotics changed the entire bacterial community of soil or on a plant using microbiome analyses without being restricted to culturable bacteria.
 The research of this laboratory investigates different microbiomes: human, animal and environmental.
-I have recently also developed collaborations with immunologists to investigate how the microbiome affects immune responses and
+I have recently also developed collaborations with immunologists to investigate how the microbiome affects immune responses and vice-versa.
+In particular we are investigating diseases in which the immune response plays an important role.

 Director of Bioinformatics and Microbial Ecology - Texas Children’s Microbiome Center